Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • sinusitis;

-Therefore, it is not necessary to treat a viral infection as a disease that does not require attention.
+Therefore, there is no need to treat a viral infection as a disease that does not require attention.
 Her treatment should always be competent and timely.

-Acute respiratory viral infections with the abbreviation ARVI known to everyone is a diagnosis that can be seen much more often than anyone else on the pages of a children's medical card.
-Due to the ease of transmission of pathogens of these infections by airborne droplets and household contact, children of preschool and younger children are most susceptible to them. school age attending kindergartens, schools or clubs.
-The younger the child, the more often he gets sick, which is associated with the still insufficient degree of development of his acquired immunity.
+Acute respiratory viral infections with the abbreviation ARVI, known to everyone, is a diagnosis that can be seen much more often than any other on the pages of a child’s medical record.
+Due to the ease of transmission of the pathogens of these infections by airborne droplets and household contact, children of preschool and junior age are most susceptible to them school age attending kindergartens, schools or clubs.
+The younger the child, the more often he gets sick, which is due to the insufficient degree of development of his acquired immunity.

 Content:

-The causative agents of ARVI are DNA or RNA-containing viruses that, when ingested, cause inflammatory processes on the mucous membranes of the respiratory tract or in lymph nodes and their surrounding tissues.
-In total, there are more than 200 serotypes of such viruses belonging to the following groups:
+The causative agents of ARVI are DNA or RNA-containing viruses, which, when entering the body, cause inflammatory processes on the mucous membranes of the respiratory tract or in lymph nodes and surrounding tissues.
+In total, there are more than 200 serotypes of such viruses, belonging to the following groups:

 • influenza viruses;